Hietasaaren Lyhty - modern villa in the centre of Oulu

 The project has been long and has required close cooperation between the different actors - a lot of meetings, revisions and brainstorming, but the end result is rewarding.
 Finnishness has been strongly present in the choice of materials.
 It is estimated that around 85% of all building and interior materials are domestic.
 This is of great importance to architects.

-"I was already familiar with the KUULAS panel from a previous project.
-When I saw it in this space, together with the chosen ceiling material, I knew it was the right choice.
-Homeliness, durability and atmosphere - they all come together in this product," says architect Haapalahti.
+“I was already familiar with the Kuulas panel from a previous project.
+When I saw it in this space, combined with the selected flooring material, I knew it was exactly the right choice.
+Finnish-made, sustainability, and ambiance—this product embodies them all,” emphasizes architect Haapalahti

 KUULAS panel - at the heart of the Finnish sauna

-The KUULAS panel brings to the sauna what cannot be measured in squares: atmosphere, emotion and time to stop.
-Hietasaari's Lantern shows how even a small space can have a big soul when design and materials meet in the right way.
+The Kuulas panel brings something to the sauna that can’t be measured in square meters: atmosphere, emotion, and a moment to pause.
+Lyhty in Hietasaari shows how even a small space can feel grand when design and materials come together just right.

-See the KUULAS panel and other Siparila interior panels
+Check out the Kuulas panel and other Siparila interior panels

 Year built